stellar/js-stellar-sdk/README.md

 Documentation for this repo lives inside the [docs folder](./docs).

 ## Contributing
-For information on how to contribute, please refer to our [CONTRIBUTING](./CONTRIBUTING.md) file.
+For information on how to contribute, please refer to our [contribution guide](./CONTRIBUTING.md).

 ## Publishing to npm
 ```